dwarvesf/research/breakdown/crawl4ai-llm-optimized-web-crawling-breakdown.md

 The learning system kicks in after each successful crawl to figure out what worked well and what didn't.
 It tracks how good the extraction was and adjusts its approach for similar websites in the future.
 All this learning gets saved to a local SQLite database, so the crawler gets better at handling specific sites over time.

+**Learning process:** The system analyzes extraction quality, updates pattern weights, and persists learned strategies.
+This happens in the background after each crawl, with updates batched every 10 successful extractions to maintain performance during heavy crawling.

 ```python
 class AdaptiveConfig:
     def __init__(self):